Das Model: Rammstein cover

-German Neue Deutsche Härte and industrial metal band Rammstein covered the German version of "Das Model" in 1997 as "Das Modell".
+German rock band Rammstein covered the German version of "Das Model" in 1997 as "Das Modell".
 It was released as a non-album single.
 "Das Modell" is introduced by a French phrase spoken by film editor Mathilde Bonnefoy.
 The single contains three non-album tracks taken from the Sehnsucht recording sessions.
 In the special version of "Alter Mann", Bobo (Christiane Hebold) sings alongside Till Lindemann in the chorus.